crosire/d3d8to9/README.md

 This is a pseudo-driver module that intends to improve compatibility and stability in games using Direct3D 8 for rendering by converting all API calls and low-level shaders to equivalent Direct3D 9 ones.
 By that it also opens those games to new possibilities from proven modding tools written for Direct3D 9, including [ReShade](http://reshade.me).

+Note that d3d8to9 does exact translation from Direct3D 8 to Direct3D 9 only.
+But on recent versions of Windows, depending on system settings, GPU drivers and other factors, rendering behavior in Direct3D 9 using d3d8to9 may differ from native Direct3D 8.
+One common issue is VSync getting enabled with d3d8to9, even though it appears inactive in native Direct3D 8, despite the application enabling it.
+This may give an inaccurate impression of lower performance with d3d8to9, while it actually follows what the application requests.
+If you want to tweak this behavior, such as forcing VSync to be off, it is recommended to use a separate tool, such as [dxwrapper](https://github.com/elishacloud/dxwrapper), which uses d3d8to9 internally for API call conversion, but adds additional configuration opportunities.

 ## Building

 You'll need Visual Studio 2013 or higher to build d3d8to9.
 It is recommended to install the old standalone DirectX end-user runtime, which is required for the D3DX libraries used for disassembling and assembling the shaders.